 The initial period of protection for a registered trade mark is 10 years from the filing date.
 You can renew indefinitely every 10 years.
 For example, the first trade mark registered in Australia was PEPs in 1906 and is still registered today.

-For more information about the protection period and when to renew your IP see our website.
+For more information about the protection period and when to renew your IP see our website - renew your IP rights.

 Our short video explains 'What are trade marks?'.